Codeception/Codeception/docs/06-UnitTests-TEST.md

 }
 ?>
 ```
 This class has predefined `setUp` and `tearDown` methods to start with.
 They are used to include a bootstrap file (`_bootstrap.php` by default) and set up the codeGuy class to have all the cool actions from Cept-files to be run as a part of unit tests.
-Just like in acctpance tests, you can choose the proper modules for `CodeGuy` class in `unit.suite.yml` configuration file.
+Just like in accordance tests, you can choose the proper modules for `CodeGuy` class in `unit.suite.yml` configuration file.

 ```yaml
 # Codeception Test Suite Configuration